wojake/awesome-xrpl/readme.md

 A format that "packs" a destination tag into the address.
 A classic address is an account on XRPL, with an optional tag. _[via](https://xrpl.org/accounts.html#addresses)_

-[X-address Info](https://xrpaddress.info) Everything you wanted to know about X-address format.
+[**X-address Info**](https://xrpaddress.info) Everything you wanted to know about X-address format.

-- [xrpl-tagged-address-codec](https://github.com/xrp-community/xrpl-tagged-address-codec) js package for encoding/decoding X-address format
+- [xrpl-tagged-address-codec](https://github.com/xrp-community/xrpl-tagged-address-codec) - js package for encoding/decoding X-address format
 - [xrpl4j][#xrpl4j] - java library, supports X-address and classic formats
 - [xrpl-py][#xrpl-py] - python library, supports X-address and classic formats